How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 • Compact & Dense (Jewelry, Watches): High risk of theft, maximum discretion

-• Fragile & Technical (Prototypes, Medical Instruments, Drones, High-Tech Products): Risk of breakage, specialized packaging
+• Fragile & Technical (Prototypes, Medical Devices, Drones, High-Tech Products): Risk of breakage, specialized packaging

-• Bulky & Valuable (Paintings, works of art): Expert handling, dedicated transport
+• Bulky & Valuable (Paintings, Artworks): Expert Handling, Dedicated Transport

-1. Certificate of Value: Independent appraisal less than 6 months old
+1. Certificate of Value: Independent appraisal issued within the last 6 months

-2. HD photos: 360° view of the item + characteristic details (serial numbers, markings)
+2. HD photos: 360° view of the item + key details (serial numbers, markings)

 3. Original invoice or certificate of authenticity